akka/akka-http/docs/src/main/paradox/routing-dsl/directives/misc-directives/extractClientIP.md

 The akka-http server engine adds the `Remote-Address` header to every request automatically if the respective setting `akka.http.server.remote-address-header` is set to `on`.
 Per default it is set to `off`.

+@@@ warning
+Clients can send any values in these headers.
+When the value is an invalid IP address, then this extractor will return `RemoteAddress.Unknown`.
+If the client is not a tructed upstream, the IP address can be malicious and by pass your security rules.
+@@@

 ## Example

 Scala